-1830s (Palmer 1831; Matthäus 1972).
-A number of UK tide gauge stations have records from before Newlyn commenced operations, and particularly interesting long records are to be found from Aberdeen, North Shields, Liverpool and Sheerness.
+particularly interesting long records are to be found from Aberdeen, North Shields, Liverpool and Sheerness.

 However, there are several aspects that make Newlyn special.
-One is a geodetic aspect, in its use in providing the ODN datum for the country during the Second Geodetic Levelling of England Wales.
+One is a geodetic aspect, in its use in providing the ODN datum for the country during the Second Geodetic Levelling of England and Wales.
 Newlyn was chosen by the OS as the location for its south of England sea level measurements.
-That part of the Cornish coast was considered to be ideal, as it was thought to be a relatively stable area, having granite bedrock, and to be some distance from major rivers.
+That part of the Cornish coast was considered to be ideal, since it was thought to be a relatively stable area, having granite bedrock, and to be some distance from major rivers.
 The second is an oceanographic aspect, in that Newlyn is located nearer to the continental shelf edge than most other UK tide gauges.
 As a consequence, the sea level variations that its tide gauge records tend to be representative of those of the deep ocean, rather than the shallow waters of the North and Irish Seas, and to have fewer of the large storm surges that occur in shallower water areas.
 A third aspect is a practical one, in that it was installed, and has always been operated, by scientific organisations; the OS handed responsibility for the Newlyn tide gauge to the Natural Environment Research Council (NERC) in 1983.
-That has meant that the gauge has been better maintained than almost all others in the UK.
+That has meant that the gauge has been better maintained than almost all others in the United Kingdom.

-In Section 2 below, we summarise some of the 19th century geodetic background which led to the establishment of the Newlyn Tidal Observatory.
-The Observatory itself and its technical history are discussed in Section 3.
-The derivation of ODN, and its importance as a national datum are described in Section 4.
-Section 5 gives an overview of the sea and land level records from Newlyn, emphasising how levels have changed since ODN was established a century ago.
-Finally, Section 6 points to how Newlyn must be maintained as one of the main UK tide gauges, with possible upgrades to its equipment in order to monitor sea level change effectively on all timescales.
+In section 2, we summarise some of the 19th century geodetic background which led to the establishment of the Newlyn Tidal Observatory.
+The Observatory itself and its technical history are discussed in section 3.
+The derivation of ODN, and its importance as a national datum are described in section 4.
+Section 5 gives an overview of the sea and land level records from Newlyn, emphasizing how levels have changed since ODN was established a century ago.
+Finally, section 6 points to how Newlyn must be maintained as one of the main UK tide gauges, with possible upgrades to its equipment in order to monitor sea level change effectively on all timescales.

-2. Geodetic Background
+2. Geodetic background